alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 Finally, although it's not directly related, there is a heavier lean on
 *policy distillation* and *model surgery*.
 This is a lesson they've carried over from DotA 2.
-Over the course of a long project, you will naturally want add new input features or try new neural net architectures.
+Over the course of a long project, you will naturally want to add new input features or try new neural net architectures.
 If the model takes a long time to train, it's worth designing methods that let you do this without training from scratch.
 The reason they add embeddings together instead of